riseupalex/CitComAI-Hub.github.io/docs/documentation/data_space_connectors/index.md

 title: Overview
 ---

 Currently, only two data space connector technologies can be considered prominent: **Eclipse** and **Fiware**.
 On the other hand, **Simpl**, which is based on Eclipse technologies, is still in its early stages of development.
-As it progresses, Simpl aims to leverage the foundational strengths of Eclipse to provide a final product solution within the data space connector landscape.
+As it progresses, Simpl aims to leverage the foundational strengths of Eclipse to provide a final product solution within the data space connector landscape in the EU.

 Below, we provide an analysis of each alternative and an introductory guide to testing the software.